It is my belief that the Camino always has something to teach us, whether subtle or profound.

 You have no doubt heard again and again the phrase ‘The Camino Provides’ it really does … I was walking along the road one day and a Spanish man just randomly offered me some biscuits … I have had long and cheery chats with ancient and wrinkled farmers, they didn’t care that I didn’t speak a word of Spanish … they just wanted to communicate anyway.

-Got an injury, someone has something for that, got an illness someone has something for that, got a blister on route, just sit down, take off your boot, someone has a compede for that … there’s lots of compede… I broke my glasses, they got fixed.
+Got an injury, someone has something for that, got an illness someone has something for that, got a blister on the route, just sit down, take off your boot, someone has a compede for that … there’s lots of compede… I broke my glasses, they got fixed.
 There was truly no end to the random acts of kindness that I received personally or witnessed.

 Before long I settle into a routine, wake 6 am, walk, stop for café con leche con tostadas, walk, find accommodation, shower, wash clothes, find lunch and explore the current location, catch up with pilgrim’s that you have met on the way, check tomorrows route, siesta, eat dinner, catch up with pilgrim friends again, share stories, laughter and knowledge, sleep … such a simple way of life … unburdened and free.